ERKOY/ERKOY/README.md

 - 👋 Hi, I’m Max Kim @ERKOY
-- 👀 I’m interested in creating enhence humen posiblities by programming.
+- 👀 I’m interested in creating to enhence humen posiblities by programming.
 - 🌱 I’m currently learning Kotlin from Dr.Jung
 - 💞️ I’m looking to collaborate on learning how to do a teamwork on programming.
 - 📫 How to reach me is that you can send email or message.